 Potential mechanisms

-The constant reduction in male BMI and waist circumference we have found has also been observed in a cohort of Danish patients (De Fine Olivarius et al., 2015), where weight increased the years preceding diagnosis, while after diagnosis weight decreased.
+The permanent reduction in male BMI and waist circumference we have found has also been observed in a cohort of Danish patients (De Fine Olivarius et al., 2015), where weight increased the years preceding diagnosis, while after diagnosis weight decreased.
 The exact reasons for this decrease were unknown but attributed to motivation changes as a result of the diagnosis, concluding that time around the diagnosis may represent a window of opportunity to obtain long lasting weight change.
 Nonetheless, reductions in weight may also be the result of treatment initiation with metformin or other diabetes drugs that have been shown to lead to weight reductions (Yang and Weng, 2014).
 Importantly, the reduc-tion in BMI in our study was accompanied by a reduction in waist circumference.
 Given that in China diabetes incidence has been especially attributed to a high accumulation of visceral fat and central obesity (Ma et al., 2014), reductions in waist circumference therefore may have a particular positive eﬀect on diabetes control and the prevention of comorbidities.
 This also allows for the interpretation that the changes in BMI are due to reductions in fat and not lean body mass(Klein et al., 2007).

 For women, however, we did not find similar strong evidence for reductions in BMI and waist circumference.
 The relatively smaller eﬀects for women could indicate a lower ability to change behaviours supportive of weight loss.
 A potential mechanisms may be their lower educational attainment, which has been indicated as a factor in preventing better glucose control (Luo et al., 2015).
 Lower income levels for females may also negatively aﬀect the ability to receive adequate treatment following a diagnosis, limiting their ability to change health behaviours (Luo et al., 2015).
-We actually found that women with diabetes tended to live in households with substantially lower expenditure levels, suggesting that lower financial resources may actually be a reason for their higher risk to be unemployed and to not be able to achieve substantial behaviour change.
+We actually found that women with diabetes tended to live in households with substantially lower expenditure levels, suggesting that lower financial resources may be a potential driver of their limited change in behaviour and lead to lower employment chances.
 Further, there are likely biological factors that lead to worse health outcomes for women compared to men.
 There is some evidence that, due to diﬀerent ways of fat storage between men and women,

 18